Pediatric School Psychology

 Accreditation & Program Approvals

 The school psychology doctoral program at East Carolina University is accredited by the American Psychological Association.
-The Commission on Accreditation scheduled our next site visit to be held in 2021.
+We are currently going through the standard re-accreditation process, and the Commission on Accreditation scheduled a site visit that was held in June 2024.
 For more information on APA accreditation visit their website.
 The APA Office of Program Consultation and Accreditation is located at the following address:

 APA Office of Program Consultation and Accreditation